 Vaccine and Infectious Disease Division, Fred Hutch

 Dr. Alpana Waghmare is a pediatrician who specializes in the treatment and prevention of infectious diseases with a focus on respiratory infections and their impact on vulnerable populations.
 Her work on viral infections in immunocompromised patients includes the often-overlooked pathogen, human rhinovirus, or HRV, which is a cause of head colds.
 Research shows that this virus is also the most common cause of lower respiratory tract infections in vulnerable patients and leads to mortality rates comparable to those of respiratory syncytial virus, influenza and parainfluenza virus.
 She studies both viral and host factors that might serve as disease severity biomarkers to help clinicians assess risk for their patients, develop prevention and treatment strategies, and carry out clinical trials for development of better drugs.
+She is working on numerous COVID-19 projects, such as studying infections in cancer patients who have received transplants or CAR T-cell therapy, and she is working to understand immune responses of children who develop a rare inflammatory syndrome after exposure to the virus.

 University of Washington Department of Pediatrics